stevencombs/retrocombs.github.io/_drafts/2020-06-25-floppy-image-pi1541.md

   - diskdrive
   - sd
   - pi1451
   - sd2iec
 ---

-In this supplemental episode to my [Commodore Plus/4 series](https://www.stevencombs.com/plus4), I share my experiences assembling the [Pi1541 Hat](https://commodore4ever.net/collections/drives/products/pidrive-zero-raspberry-pi-hat-1541-1581-commodore-64-128-vic-20-emulator-oled-pi1541) for a [Raspberry Pi Zero](https://amzn.to/2V2Je6U).
-Be on the lookout for a cameo appearance from Nikki!
+In my last post and video, I shared my experience with the assembly and first use of Pi1541.
+Not familar with the device?
+Take look here for more information.
+It's turned out to be a great device; if you have a bunch of disk images laying around your computer.
+As I began to prepare for my next using the Commodore Plus/4 episode, it became evident that I needed a blank disk image so I could save and load my own program files.
+I wasn't sure you could do this with the Pi1541 by itself, so I began to look for hints online.
+In this post and the accompanying video, I share that process as well as some other tips.

+> **NOTE:** While this process focuses on the creation of a .d64 diskette image for the Pi1541, it turns out that this same process works for SD2IEC devices.

-## YouTube Video: _retroCombs: Pi1541 Assembly and First Use_
+## YouTube Video: _Create a blank .c64 disk image for the Pi1541 or SD2IEC_

-In the video below, you will see my process for assembling a Pi1541 hat for a Raspberry Pi Zero and share my first use.
+In the video below, I share the content found in the blog post below.

 <div style="position:relative;padding-top:56.25%;"><p><iframe src="https://www.youtube.com/embed/iiuS-cI2c6s" frameborder="0" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true" style="position:absolute;top:0;left:0;width:100%;height:100%;"></iframe></p></div>